Towards Robustness: A Critique of Current Vector Database Assessments: Experimental Evaluation

 \subsection{A three-way trade-off: Throughput, Recall, and Robustness}

-To demonstrate the relationship between throughput, average recall@K, and \robustness{}, we plot the trade-off between them in Figure~\ref{fig:qps-t2i}.
-The evaluation is conducted on the \texttoimage dataset, and the detail settings are in the Figure~\ref{tab:parameter}.

-\paragraph{Throughput versus Average Recall@K.} Figure~\ref{fig:qps-t2i}(a) illustrates the trade-off between throughput and average recall, which is the main trade-off explored in the ANN community.
-As the figure shows, \zilliz and \scann perform the best for high average recall (e.g., recall $\in[\text{0.9, 0.95}]$): The throughput of \zilliz decreases from 147K QPS to 86K QPS as the average recall increases from 0.9 to 0.95.
-This is because \zilliz checks more candidates during the graph search when improving the recall.
-As a technicality, \zilliz increases its parameter $Ls$ (i.e., the length of the search list) from 100 to 200 to achieve the improved average recall (0.9 $\to$ 0.95).
-Similarly, the throughput of \scann drops from 97K QPS to 71K QPS to improve the average recall from 0.9 to 0.95, which requires searching more clusters, from 30 clusters (out of 40K clusters) to 100 clusters.

-\paragraph{Throughput versus \robustness.} In contrast to the previously discussed throughput-recall trade-offs, the trade-offs between throughput and \robustnessat{0.1} are very different.
-As shown in Figure~\ref{fig:qps-t2i}(b), \scann and \ivf achieve the best \robustnessat{0.1} scores (e.g., $>$0.99), while \zilliz doesn't provide comparable robustness scores.
-For example, if one wants to prioritize \robustnessat{0.1} with a minimum throughput of 100K QPS, they should go for \scann.
-Figure~\ref{fig:qps-t2i}(c), (d), (e), and (f) illustrate the trade-offs for other $\delta$ values.
-These trade-offs are straightforward: indexes must pay additional computational costs (resulting in lower QPS) to achieve higher robustness scores.

-\paragraph{Recall@K versus \robustness.} This trade-off is discussed in section~\ref{ss:eval:overall}.
-In particular, Figure~\ref{fig:text2image-overall}, \ref{fig:msspacev-overall}, and \ref{fig:deep-overall} depict the trade-off curves for three datasets.
-The overall trend shows that robustness scores tend to increase as the average recall improves, indicating that enhancing the overall quality of indexes is beneficial for the tail.
-Yet, for small $\delta$ values, the increases in robustness are disproportionate to the improvements in recall---typically, a huge average improvement only leads to a minor improvement in robustness.
+Selecting an index involves a three-way trade-off among average recall, \robustness, and throughput.
+The evaluation is conducted on the \texttoimage dataset.
+The recall-robustness relationship is discussed in \S\ref{ss:eval:scatter}: robustness scores tend to increase with average recall, but for small $\delta$ values, the increases in robustness are disproportionate to the improvements in recall.

 \paragraph{Guiding index selection.} Consider a scenario where a developer needs to choose a vector index for a search application using the \texttoimage dataset.
-In a traditional setup, the only trade-off to evaluate is the throughput versus recall, as shown in Figure~\ref{fig:qps-t2i}(a), where \zilliz is the clear winner: \zilliz offers better QPS than others across all recalls.
+In a traditional setup, the only trade-off to evaluate is throughput versus recall, where \zilliz is the clear winner: \zilliz offers better QPS than others across all recalls.
 However, the selection result may change when considering robustness.
 Suppose the application's users require a minimum recall of 0.3 (i.e., $\delta=$0.3).
 In this case, \zilliz may not always be the optimal choice, as its \robustnessat{0.3} is sometimes outperformed by other indexes.
 Next, we will elaborate on how to use \robustnessat{0.3} to select the most appropriate index.

 To select the best index for a specific application, developers should navigate the trade-off between average recall, robustness, and throughput.
 A common approach is to set a threshold for one of the metrics and then choose the candidate that offers the best trade-off point on the remaining two metrics, provided the threshold for the first metric is satisfied.
 Take the search application as an example.
 If developers identify 0.99 as the threshold for \robustnessat{0.3}, they should filter out the indexes with \robustnessat{0.3}$<$0.99, and look at the throughput-recall trade-off of the filtered results, which is depicted in Figure~\ref{fig:tradeoff}(b).
 Similar processes can be made for fixing the threshold of throughput or average recall.